ag88/jinventorymrp/README.md

 - **Bill of Materials (BOM)**: Define hierarchical product structures with parent-child relationships
 - **Inventory Tracking**: Track stock movements with transactions (IN, OUT, ADJUSTMENT)
 - **MRP Calculation**: Calculate material requirements for dependent demand based on BOM
+- **Lead time estimates**: lead time = order lead time + quantity x item lead time, based on the longest lead time for each of the parts
 - **Purchase Order Management**: Generate and manage purchase orders based on stock shortages
 - **Swing UI**: User-friendly graphical interface for all operations